Elmer H. Fisher

 Elmer H. Fisher (c.
 1840 or c.
 1851 – 1905) was an architect best known for his work during the rebuilding of the American city of Seattle after it was devastated by fire in 1889.
-He began his career as a carpenter and migrated from Massachusetts to the Pacific Northwest, where he practiced architecture from 1886 to 1891.
-After his reputation was damaged by litigation and personal scandal in Seattle, he relocated to Los Angeles in 1893, where he only had modest success as an architect before returning to carpentry, dying around 1905 with his final years almost as mysterious as his early years; the details of his death and his burial location remain unknown.
+He began his career as a carpenter and migrated from Massachusetts to the Pacific Northwest, starting his architectural career in Victoria, British Columbia in 1886 and eventually relocating to Seattle, where he practiced until 1891.
+After his reputation was damaged by litigation and personal scandal in Seattle, he moved to Los Angeles in 1893, where he only had modest success as an architect before returning to carpentry, dying around 1905 with his final years almost as mysterious as his early years; the details of his death and his burial location remain unknown.
 His commercial building designs played a major role in reshaping Seattle architecture in the late 19th century and many still survive as part of the Pioneer Square Historic District.